7jacck7/csgocrash/README.md

 Hello,

 Thanks for using my script.
-It has no send coin code in it as it is not possible.
+All scripts work on both csgocrash.com and bustabit.com

 Follow the instructions provided for maximum experience

-Coin donations are appreciated but not necessary.
-Heres my steam64 "76561198109058396" I do not accept real money.
-These scripts are and always will be free.
+Coin donations are appreciated but far from necessary.
+Here's my steam64 "76561198109058396".
+I do not accept real money and you can thus not send bitcoins to me.

+Gamble responsibly

 AutoImproved:
   Its the same AUTO as the website already provides but with additional features